 Working with our Cinema Venue Coordinator, you will assist in making sure all films are in the right place at the right time and are setup correctly and ready to screen.
 You need to be hardworking, thorough and completely committed.
 A time intense role that gives you a great overview the production side of a film programme as well as getting behind-the-scenes of a cinema.
-This role will be based at the Showroom Cinema.

 Alternate Realities Crew

 You’ll be helping people take part in interactive and virtual reality experiences at Millennium Gallery.
 You’ll need be able to communicate with the public, help them use the equipment (from iPads through to Virtual Reality headsets) and be able to make sure that the equipment is working as it should.
 We will need a mix of people with an interest in new technology and some knowledge of how an exhibition works.
 Any tech or gallery skills would be welcome, as well as meticulous attention to detail.